 Your MRSA Questions Answered

 Look, MRSA is difficult to deal with and doctors don’t always have the answers you need.
-We have tried to share answers we have received from NutraSilver customers down through the years so you can better understand this horrible infection.
+We have tried to share answers so you can better understand this horrible infection.

-If your question is not listed here, why not pick up the phone and call our toll-free number and take advantage of our free MRSA consultation?
+If your question is not listed here, why not pick up the phone and call our toll-free number and take advantage of our free MRSA discussion?
 Perhaps we can answer your question better on the phone?
-1 (888) 240-2326 option #2 PST.
+1 (888) 240-2326 option PST and be sure to leave a message..
 Don’t shy; if you get a request to leave a message, please, please let us know your concerns so we can better assist you, OK?
 We promise to call back right away.

 Either way, we are here to help you, really.

 According to the Mayo Clinic, “MRSA infection is caused by Staphylococcus aureus bacteria — often called “staph.”
 MRSA stands for methicillin-resistant Staphylococcus aureus.
 It’s a strain of staph that’s resistant to the broad-spectrum antibiotics commonly used to treat it.
 MRSA can be fatal.”